 I went Vegan: After coming back from California in 2012 I had decided to become a vegan.
 I didn’t anticipate any real changes in my health from doing this, but I thought it was the right thing to do.
 From a health perspective, I wasn’t convinced that being a vegan was better for you than being a vegetarian.

 In fact, I believed that most vegans were not paying close attention to their diets and were likely to be missing out on important nutrients.
 Having spoken with vegans in the past, it became obvious that not all understand the risks and deficiencies associated with such a diet.
-I remember having a debate with a girl who told me she didn’t need any b12 from her diet.
-She had been vegan for 6 months and felt totally fine.
+I remember having a debate with a girl who told me she didn’t need any B12 from her diet.
+She had been vegan for 6 months and felt fine, she told me.

 Over the years we’ve seen reports that taking supplements could actually do more harm than good.
-None of us really wanted to believe this, but sometimes we have to facts.
+None of us really wanted to believe this, but sometimes we have to face the facts in front of us.
 Supplements have repeatedly failed to protect against cancer in multiple clinical trials in humans.
 Studies have shown that supplements may even increase mortality.
-Yikes!

-Early 2013 a study was published that questioned the use of dietary supplements in life extension.
-Stephen Spindler conducted a study on F1 Hybrid Mice by giving them a mix of supplements which were thought as the best candidates to mimic the effect of CR or improve health in some other way.
-These supplements not only failed to have any effect whatsoever.
+In 2013 a study was published that questioned the use of dietary supplements in life extension.
+Stephen Spindler conducted a study on F1 Hybrid Mice by giving them a mix of supplements which were thought as the best candidates to mimic the effect of CR.
+These supplements failed to have any effect on longevity.

 Be Open to Change

 Nutritional science is always changing our ideas about what to eat or how much to eat.
 We all strive to find the best diet that works for us.
 It can take a while before you find your feet and figure out what works best, so we have to stay open-minded and change when necessary.
 Remember it’s not just about how you feel at the moment, but it’s how you will feel 10 years from now.